BrianDeJesus/karnaugh-mapper/README.md

   * Example: A four variable map would use AB for the rows and CD for the columns

-* Run the following file with Python 3:
+* Run the following file with Python 3 like this:

-'''
+'<
-karnaughmapsolver.py
+python3 karnaughmapsolver.py
-'''
+>'